EnderQuestMC/ColdCaller/README.md

 ColdCaller is a program that orchestrates cold calling Discord users with spam messages.

 It can create accounts, but these accounts must currently have a verified phone number.
+TODO!

 ## WARNING

 This project is for evaluation purposes only.
 Please, PLEASE don't use this maliciously.
 This is just a fun winter break project.

+I may or may not have made this project as an outlet for my nefarious tendancies.
+Don't use it.
+Please

+**NOTICE**: This project is also no longer being maintained.

 ## Configuration